Faneuil Hall Marketplace is a popular and historic market square in Boston.

 1. Eat at the Food Stalls

-Faneuil Hall has some great restaurants, but one of the main draws is the Quincy Food Market that was built when the needs of the community outgrew the original Faneuil Hall building.
+Faneuil Hall Marketplace has some great restaurants, but one of the main draws is the Quincy Food Market which was built when the needs of the community outgrew the original Faneuil Hall building.

 You’ll find 30 food stalls full of cuisine from all over the world, as well as a healthy amount of local specialties.